casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/commands.md

 This command creates a deploy and sends it to the network for execution.
 In this first usage of the command,

 -   The _session-path_ points to a compiled Wasm contract.
--   This contract is then deployed to the network specified by _node-address_ and _chain-name_.
+-   This contract is then installed on the network specified by the _chain-name_.
 The Testnet is "casper-test" but this is configurable.
--   The _payment-amount_ is in units of motes (1 nano-CSPR) and is required to pay the transaction fee for the deployment.
+-   The _payment-amount_ is in units of motes (1 nano-CSPR) and is required to pay the transaction fee for the deploy.
 If it is too small, the transaction will get denied due to insufficient funds.

 ### Deploy via a named key already on the blockchain {#deploy-via-a-named-key-already-on-the-blockchain}